whoshyam/Git-Github/D1-workflow/README.md

-repo>>issues
+# To get started with open source
+- Select the project or repo to which you wanna contribute ie you are familiar with tech stack of the project -now go issues and choose the issue you wanna work on

-## issues:
+## ISSUES

-#issue labels: -select issue with familiar labels like good first issue ,apis, uiux etx

-#issue submitting -the selected repo or project will have a issue template like bug , feature etc with the preety good description and we have to fill the description or we have to make a blank issue
+- Issue submitting: The selected repo or project will have an issue template like bug, feature etc. with the pretty good description and we have to fill in the description or we have to make a blank issue

+- **Submitting issue**</br>
-while subbmitting issue title [BUG] and then write suitable title [bug],[feat] etc
+title: [BUG] and then write suitable title [bug],[feat] etc

 if blank then this template can work (given below) describe the issue

-steps to reproduce
+steps to reproduce</br>

-expected behavior
+expected behavior</br>

-screenshots

-desktop os- browser-
+screenshots</br>

 and then submit the issue

-the maintainer will seta label or some bot will

-#Workflow of resolving an issue if wanna work on lets say issue #123 1.fork the repo 2. solve the issue in own repo like commit a, commit b push in own repo
+## Workflow of resolving an issue
+- if wanna work on lets say issue #123</br>
+1.fork the repo --> 2.solve the issue in own repo like commit a, commit b push</br>

-now we to submit it to the origiinal repo we create pull request
+-->3.create pull request

+## pull request
-PR ke description mae likna h fixes #123 th automatically link kr dega iss pr ko original repo ke issue #123 se

-//copy repo - forked // orginal repo-- upstream
+- PR ke description mae likna h fixes #123 th automatically link kr dega iss PR ko upstream ke issue #123 se orginal repo-- upstream